apache/drill/_docs/connect-a-data-source/040-file-system-storage-plugin.md

 ---
 You can register a storage plugin instance that connects Drill to a local file system or to a distributed file system registered in `core-site.xml`, such as S3 or HDFS.
-By default, Drill includes an instance named `dfs` that points to the local file system on your machine.
+By default, Apache Drill includes an storage plugin named `dfs` that points to the local file system on your machine by default.

 ## Connecting Drill to a File System

 In a Drill cluster, you typically do not query the local file system, but instead place files on the distributed file system.
 You configure the connection property of the storage plugin workspace to connect Drill to a distributed file system.
-For example, the following connection properties connect Drill to an HDFS, MapR-FS, or Mongo-DB cluster:
+For example, the following connection properties connect Drill to an HDFS or MapR-FS cluster:

 * HDFS
   `"connection": "hdfs://<IP Address>:<Port>/"`
 * MapR-FS Remote Cluster
   `"connection": "maprfs://<IP Address>/"`
-* Mongo-DB Cluster
-  `"connection": "mongodb://<IP Address>:<Port>/"

-The Drill installation includes a [Mongo-DB storage plugin]({{site.baseurl}}/docs/mongodb-plugin-for-apache-drill).

 To register a local or a distributed file system with Apache Drill, complete the following steps: